-

 Limitations

 Limitations are influencers that either positively or negatively impact the safety plan.
-The plan should consider all local, state, and federal directives, which includes the following governing agencies: Texas Education Agency, Local Health Department, Office of Emergency Management, Texas Division of Emergency Management, Department of State Health Services, Texas School Safety Center, and Centers for Disease Control and Prevention.
+The plan should consider all local, state, and federal directives, which include the following governing agencies: Texas Education Agency, Local Health Department, Office of Emergency Management, Texas Division of Emergency Management, Department of State Health Services, Texas School Safety Center, and Centers for Disease Control and Prevention.
 However, unless directed otherwise by a higher authority of the state or federal government, the ultimate approval authority for this plan lies with either the Texas Education Agency (TEA) or the local school board, as provided in Education Code 11.151.
 Any immediate changes made by governing authorities will be posted on the district’s home page of the website while pending an update to this plan document.

 YISD Health and Safety Guiding Principles

-- Safely operate in a post-pandemic environment by utilizing Health Protocols and Procedures as directed by health and government entities.
+1. Safely operate in a post-pandemic environment by utilizing Health Protocols and Procedures as directed by health and government entities.

-- Continue to maintain and promote proper hand hygiene and wellness practices throughout the district.
+2. Continue to maintain and promote proper hand hygiene and wellness practices throughout the district.

-- Provide a safe environment for students and employees by continuing district sanitization and disinfecting practices of our buildings and classrooms.
+3. Provide a safe environment for students and employees by continuing district sanitization and disinfecting practices of our buildings and classrooms.

 Personal Protective Equipment (PPE)

 Any student or staff member who wants to wear a mask may do so.
-Further, CDC recommends the use of masks for individuals who are not immune to COVID-19, either through vaccination or recovery from the virus.

-COVID-19 Testing for Staff Members and StudentsBecause COVID-19 testing is readily available to the public, testing will not be available through the district.
+Because COVID-19 testing is readily available to the public, testing will not be available through the district.

 Disinfection

 Disinfection will continue pursuant to CDC guidelines.
 In most situations, cleaning surfaces using soap or detergent, and not disinfection, is enough to reduce risk.
-Disinfection is recommended in indoor community settings where there has been a suspected or confirmed case of COVID-19 within the last 24 hours.
-(Source)
+Disinfection is recommended in indoor community settings where there has been a suspected or confirmed case of COVID-19 within the last 24 hours (Source).

 YISD Sick Day Guidelines